PreciousIfionu/CognoRise-Infotech/Unemployment Rate in India README.md

 ## Introduction

-Hello, I'm Precious Ifionu, an intern at CognoRise Infotech.
 This project focuses on analyzing the unemployment rate in India during the period from 2019 to 2020.
 The primary objective is to uncover trends, identify regional disparities, and provide insights that can guide policy decisions and interventions.

 ## Data Source
 The dataset used for this analysis was sourced from the National Sample Survey Office (NSSO), India.
 It includes comprehensive data on the unemployment rate, employment rate, labor participation rate, and demographic details across various regions in India.